Q: What type of jobs does trustaff offer?

 Q: I’m ready to go!
 When can I sign up for medical and dental insurance?

-A: You’ll be able to sign up for your benefits upon starting your first travel nursing assignment. trustaff offers a wide range of healthcare plans—select your level of coverage through our variety of coverage plans.
+A: You’ll be able to sign up for your benefits upon starting your first travel nursing assignment. trustaff offers a wide range of healthcare plans and you select your preferred level of coverage.
 Plans cover medical, dental, and vision for each employee, as well as additional family members and dependents.

 Your benefits can continue seamlessly even when you change assignments, as long as you do not have a break between assignments longer than 28 days.
-For full details on our selection of comprehensive benefits packages talk to your career consultant.
+For full details on our selection of comprehensive benefits packages talk to your recruiter.

 Q: Can I get insurance coverage for my spouse or dependents?